GTFOBins/GTFOBins.github.io/_gtfobins/mv.md

 ---
-description: This can be used to read or write files outside a restricted file systems or with elevated privileges.
+description: This can be used to move and then read or write files from a restricted file systems or with elevated privileges.
 functions:
   file-write:
     - code: |